scrapinghub/web-poet/docs/intro/rules.rst

     )

 Note how ``rule.to_return`` is set to ``MyItem`` automatically.
-This can be used by libraries like `scrapy-poet`_.
+Such rules can be used by libraries like `scrapy-poet`_.
 For example, if a spider needs to extract ``MyItem`` from some page on the ``example.com`` website, `scrapy-poet`_ now knows that ``MyPage`` page object can be used.